 8. Drawing added to the top of bubble prints- an example of taking printmaking one step further.

 9. Another linoleum printing project, clever, clever, clever.

-10. How can a printmaking ideas roundup be complete with a potato print project?
+10. How can a printmaking ideas roundup be complete without a potato print project?

 11. Monoprint Mandalas, for when your project needs to be quick and easy.